AvneeshSarwate/browser_drawn_projections/src/sketches/text_projmap_sandbox/notes.md

   - make sure hierarchical metadata "just works" (good for adding new shapes)

+structured metadata editor plan
+- be able to provide a list of zod schemas ({name:str, schema:ZodSchema}) - get option to switch between base json editor and diff schemas
+- individual schema editors add a field to top level json with their name, and body being the schema type
+  - see if you can get that to be nicely typed, with default values and stuff?

 remove tool-specific selection functions in freehandTool.ts and polygonTool.ts